Real transformation requires real honesty. If you want to move forward – get real with yourself.” – Bryant McGill

 The Christmas after my ex-boyfriend’s move, I opened up my Christmas gift and I couldn’t believe what I saw.
 It was a heart made out of the once broken bowl.
-He fished the bowl out of the trash when I wasn’t looking and hung onto it for several months so he could transform something that meant so much to me into something new and amazing, which I loved even more!
+He fished the broken pieces of the bowl out of the trash when I wasn’t looking and hung onto them for several months so he could transform something that meant so much to me into something new and amazing, which I loved even more!

 That my friend is how you do it.
 You fish all of your broken pieces out of that trash and you create the new, amazing and beautiful YOU!